isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 .. note::

-   In the current Kea release it is possible to specify configurations of multiple modules within a single configuration file, but this is not recommended and support for it was removed in 1.7.10 release, including the ``Logging`` object: its previous content, the list of loggers, must now be inside the ``Dhcp6`` object.
+   In the current Kea release it is still possible to specify configurations of multiple modules within a single configuration file, but this is not recommended; support for this was removed in Kea 1.7.10, including the ``Logging`` object.
+Its previous content, the list of loggers, must now be inside the ``Dhcp6`` object.

-The Dhcp6 configuration starts with the ``"Dhcp6": {`` line and ends with the corresponding closing brace (in the above example, the brace after the last comment).
-Everything defined between those lines is considered to be the Dhcp6 configuration.
+The ``Dhcp6`` configuration starts with the ``"Dhcp6": {`` line and ends with the corresponding closing brace (in the above example, the brace after the last comment).
+Everything defined between those lines is considered to be the ``Dhcp6`` configuration.

 In general, the order in which those parameters appear does not matter, but there are two caveats.
-The first one is to remember that the configuration file must be well-formed JSON.
+The first one is that the configuration file must be well-formed JSON.
 That means that the parameters for any given scope must be separated by a comma, and there must not be a comma after the last parameter.
-When reordering a configuration file, keep in mind that moving a parameter to or from the last position in a given scope may also require moving the comma.
+When reordering a configuration file, moving a parameter to or from the last position in a given scope may also require moving the comma.
 The second caveat is that it is uncommon — although legal JSON — to repeat the same parameter multiple times.
 If that happens, the last occurrence